Chapter 8: Defensive Driving

 In New York State, it is illegal to use portable electronic devices, such as cell phones and smart phones, to send or receive text messages or e-mails while driving.
-The penalty for a first offense is a fine of up to $150.
-A second offense (both committed within 18 months) is a fine up to $200.
-A third or subsequent offense (all committed within 18 months) is a fine up to $400.
-Also, drivers with probationary and junior licenses who use a hand-held phone or text while driving will receive a 60-day suspension for first convictions and revocations of 60 days (for junior licenses) or six months (for probationary licenses) for subsequent convictions within six months of the time a license is restored after suspension.
+The penalty for a first offense is a fine of up to $200.
+A second offense (both committed within 18 months) is a fine up to $250.
+A third or subsequent offense (all committed within 18 months) is a fine up to $450.
+Also, drivers with probationary and junior licenses who use a hand-held phone or text while driving will receive a 120-day suspension for a first conviction and a revocation of at least one year for subsequent convictions within six months of the time a license is restored after suspension.

 Pay special attention to the maintenance and repair of the brakes, steering mechanism, lights, tires and horn.
 Depend on your owner's manual and an experienced mechanic as keys to a safe vehicle.
 It is the operator’s responsibility to ensure that the vehicle being driven is safe.